avi2911/checkyourcolor/README.md

 # checkyourcolor
-Site to know the astrology color for the day.
+Site to know the astrology color of you.